timkuijsten/mongovi/README.md

   on stdin/stdout
 * read a username and password from a simple config file

-Status: **release-candidate**, make sure you have backups of your database.
+Status: **stable**

-mongovi is primarily developed on OS X 10.11 and tested on Debian and Ubuntu.
+mongovi is primarily developed on macOS and tested on Debian and Ubuntu.

 ## Installation